WICG/attribution-reporting-api/README.md

 Many ad clicks end up converting multiple times, for instance if a user goes through a checkout and a purchase flow.
-To support this in a privacy preserving way, we need to make sure that subsequent triggering a source multiple times do not leak too much data.
+To support this in a privacy preserving way, we need to make sure that triggering a source multiple times does not leak too much data.

-One possible solution, outlined in this document, is for browsers to specify a maximum number of reports a single source can send.
+One possible solution, outlined in this document, is for browsers to specify a maximum number of reports that can be sent for a single source.
 In this document our initial proposal is 3.

 Note that triggering attribution for the same source multiple times does not refresh